-5) A good way to help practice a sequence of rigid transformations is to create your own sequence.
+A good way to help practice a sequence of rigid transformations is to create your own.
 On the grid below, draw a shape that has between 5 to 8 sides with no curved edges.
 Label the shape Figure 1.
 Transform your shape through 3 rigid transformations of rotation, translation, and reflection - in any order.
 Label your 3 transformations Figure 2, Figure 3, and Figure 4.

-Test Practice Questions
+Practice Questions

-1) Which two transformations of \overline{AB} would result in an image parallel to \overline{AB} ?
+1) Which two transformations of line AB would result in an image parallel to line AB?

-- A. translation of 2 units down
+- translation of 2 units down A.

 - B. reflection over the x-axis

-- C. reflection over the y-axis
+- reflection over the y-axis C.

-- D. clockwise rotation of 90° about the origin
+- clockwise rotation of 90° about the origin D.

-- E. translation of 4 units to the right
+- translation of 4 units to the right E.